-We maintain defined benefit plans for employees in Switzerland.
+We maintain a defined benefit plan for employees in Switzerland.
 The assets of the funded plan are held independently of our assets in a legally distinct and independent collective trust fund which serves various unrelated employers.
 Annually, the plan is valued by independent actuaries using the projected unit credit method.
 The liabilities correspond to the projected benefit obligations of which the discounted net present value is calculated based on years of employment, expected salary increases, and pension adjustments.
-For the three months ended March 31, 2009 and 2008, we recorded net periodic benefit costs of \$65 and \$37, respectively.
+For the three months ended September 30, 2009 and 2008, we recorded net periodic benefit costs of \$71 and \$39, respectively.
+For the nine months ended September 30, 2009 and 2008, we recorded net periodic benefit costs of \$203 and \$120 respectively.